 Some men may exhibit more symptoms than others.

 Untreated depression has been linked to suicide.
 Men die by suicide more often than women, even though women make more suicide attempts.
-This could relate to the fact that women seek help more than men do.
-Also, men have more access to firearms.
-Attempting suicide with a gun is more lethal than other methods.
+This could relate to the fact that women seek help more than men do or that men choose more lethal means.

 If you or someone you know is thinking about suicide, call the National Suicide Prevention Lifeline at 1-800-273-TALK (1-800-273-8255) or call for medical help right away.